jrsharp/jrsharp.github.io/_posts/2016-10-10-bare-metal-macintosh-programming-part-2.markdown

 # Next steps

 Ok, so this seems like as good a place as any to pause and summarize.
-This represents a fair amount of work and a necessary step towards my goal to do _anything_ useful.
-In the next installment, I'll describe some of the challenges in getting GCC to generate relocatable code, along with my efforts to link these output routines to newlib's stubs for terminal output, which allows us to use things like `puts()`.
+This represents a fair amount of work (especially for someone that hadn't written 68k assembly before this project) and a necessary step towards my goal to do really _anything_ useful.
+In the next installment, I'll describe some of the challenges in getting GCC to generate relocatable code, along with my efforts to link these output routines to newlib's stubs for terminal output, which allows us to use handy functions like `puts()`.

 ...so stay tuned for part 3:

  - GCC linker scripts and relocatable code
+ - Mixing C and assembly (calling conventions!)
  - Newlib port/implementation
  - Keyboard input routine?

-And in the meantime, please feel free to checkout out [the repository](https://github.com/jrsharp/HappyJon) and lend a hand.
-I'm hopeful that these efforts will prove useful to others.
+And in the meantime, please feel free to checkout out [the repository](https://github.com/jrsharp/HappyJon) and join in the fun. ;)